VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 <img src="https://github.com/user-attachments/assets/d836815e-2ce3-498a-886e-cf8aaa2321e0" alt="volcano.png" width="71%">

 #### heatmap
 **[comparison]heatmap.png:** A heatmap visualizing the expression patterns of the top differentially expressed genes (based on adjusted p-value) across samples.
 The expression values are typically represented as Z-scores, which normalize the expression of each gene across samples to have a mean of 0 and a standard deviation of 1.
 This helps to visualize relative expression differences for each gene.
 The heatmap provides a visual overview of how gene expression varies across different experimental conditions.
+Heatmaps use the Normalized TMM count data.
 <img src="https://github.com/user-attachments/assets/ca974706-7d28-4647-95dd-3ecfb59a93db" alt="heatmap.png" width="71%">

 #### gsea
 **[comparison]GSEA.png:** A dot plot summarizing the Gene Set Enrichment Analysis (GSEA) results, showing enriched GO terms and their significance.
 The size and color of the dots represent the normalized enrichment score and adjusted p-value, respectively.
 <img src="https://github.com/user-attachments/assets/e8128497-2ef7-4d48-9ca3-249a50b25eef" alt="exp_vs_cntrl_GSEA" width="71%">

 #### pca
 **PCA Plots:** Principal Component Analysis (PCA) plots showing the relationships between samples based on their gene expression profiles.
 PCA is used to reduce the dimensionality of the data and visualize the primary sources of variation in gene expression.
 The pipeline generates: